Attempted murder charges filed following shooting incident in downtown Mankato

 MANKATO, Minn.
 (KEYC) - Charges of attempted murder are among those filed following an alleged shooting stemming from apparent road rage in downtown Mankato early Saturday morning.

-28 year Javarius McRae-Hayes of St. Peter is charged with 2nd-degree attempted murder with intent and felony dangerous weapons charges.
+28-year-old Javarius McRae-Hayes of St. Peter is charged with second-degree attempted murder with intent and felony dangerous weapons charges.

-26 year old Daniesha Nicole Garrett, also of St. Peter, is charged with aiding and abetting 2nd-degree attempted murder and dangerous weapons.
+26-year-old Daniesha Nicole Garrett, also of St. Peter, is charged with aiding and abetting second-degree attempted murder and dangerous weapons.

-It happened around 1:00 Saturday morning near North Second & Mulberry streets.
+It happened around 1 a.m.
+Saturday morning near North Second and Mulberry Streets.

 Court documents say a passenger in a vehicle was shot in the stomach by McRae-Hayes, who was in another vehicle, after an incident at a green light.

-The criminal complaint says McRae-Hayes and Garrett were identified through surveillance video and a search warrant on their St. Peter residence produced two loaded 9mm pistols and a .22 AR-15 style rifle.
-The complaint says McRae-Hayes admitted to shooting at the vehicle but claimed he only meant to scare the people in the other vehicle.
+The criminal complaint says McRae-Hayes and Garrett were identified through surveillance video and a search warrant at their St. Peter residence produced two loaded 9mm pistols and a .22 AR-15 style rifle.
+The complaint says McRae-Hayes admitted to shooting at the vehicle but claimed he only meant to scare the people inside.

+At a court hearing this morning, bail was set at $2 million for McRae-Hayes without conditions and $1.5 million with conditions.
+Bail for Garrett was set at $600,000 without conditions and $300,000 with conditions.
+Those conditions include: not leaving the state, not making contact with co-defendants, no possession or use of firearms or dangerous weapons, being subject to GPS monitoring and having no possession of drugs or alcohol.

+Both McRae-Hayes and Garrett are scheduled to be in court on July 28.

 Copyright 2022 KEYC.
 All rights reserved.